Harmonic functions and instanton moduli spaces on the multi-Taub--NUT space: Moduli spaces with trivial holonomy

 we end up with

-However from this we obtain via Freedman's classification \cite{fre} that $\partial\overline{B}^5(r_i)\cong\C P^2$ or $\overline{\C P}^2$ depending on the orientation put onto $\widehat{{\cal M}}(1,\Theta )$.
+Moreover we know that $\partial\overline{U}(r_i)$ is simply connected and is smooth.
+However from all of these we obtain via Freedman's classification \cite{fre} that $\partial\overline{U}(r_i)\cong\C P^2$ or $\overline{\C P}^2$ depending on the orientation put onto $\widehat{\cm}(1,\Theta )$.
 Therefore the unframed moduli space about a reducible point looks like a cone over one of these spaces as stated. $\Diamond$ We make a comment on the higher-energy moduli spaces including anti-instantons with trivial holonomy in infinity.
 It is obvious that instead of the functions (\ref{dekompozicio}) we can use harmonic functions with a finite number of isolated singularities yielding

 \begin{theorem}